otarbes/clickclickbankbank/content/_index.md

       to ensure that you are able to create API keys, before you buy any ClickClickBankBank Plan.
   - question: What is your refund/cancellation policy?
-    answer: We will accept your refund request for free for 7 days or if you haven’t started any scan in your account.
+    answer: Refund are for free for 7 days or anytime if you did not start any scan in your account.
 You can also change or cancel your plan at any time in your dashboard.
   - question: Do you offer support if I need help?
     answer: Yes!
 Top-notch customer support is key for a quality product, so we’ll do our very best to resolve any issues you encounter communicating via our [Slack